-Posted on behalf of The Bell Law Firm, PLLC on Nov 28, 2011 in Nursing Home Injury or Death
+Posted on behalf of Stewart Bell, PLLC on Nov 28, 2011 in Nursing Home Injury or Death

 Vulnerable individuals can easily suffer nursing home abuse and be taken advantage of by those who do not have their best interests in mind.
 There are many ways that those who rely on others for their care and well-being can be taken advantage of such as through physical, emotional and financial abuse.